SalimQS/sSelection/README.md

 # Note
-Please dont remove the credit whatever reason is, if u find some bug or problem pls contact my discord
+Please dont remove the credit whatever reason is, if u find some bug or problem, pls report it to me

 # Function
 ShowSelection(playerid, menuid, title[], button1[], button2[]);